Blog > Treatment Strategies > Safety Planning Intervention (SPI): Stanley-Brown Template & Clinical Guide

 - Brief: It can be completed within 20–30 minutes in most clinical settings.

-- Collaborative: It is built with the client, not imposed on them, enhancing engagement and therapeutic alliance.
+- Collaborative: It is built with the client, not imposed on them, enhancing engagement and strengthening the therapeutic alliance.

 - Portable: Clients leave the session with a physical or digital copy, ensuring support is available when they are outside the clinician's office.